apache/flagon/site/_docs/useralejs/build.md

 Any failing tests will also be logged in the terminal.
 If there are failing tests, please consider [logging an issue in JIRA](https://issues.apache.org/jira/projects/FLAGON).

 Further instructions can be found in our [README](https://github.com/apache/incubator-flagon-useralejs/blob/master/README.md)

+## Contributing

+Contributions are welcome!
+Simply [submit an issue](https://github.com/apache/incubator-flagon-useralejs/issues) for problems you encounter or a pull request for your feature or bug fix.
+The core team will review it and work with you to incorporate it into UserALE.js.
+We also love Pull Requests!